Yandex Cloud

 • Connection settings: Custom installation.

-3. Create a transfer of the Snapshot and increment type that will use the created endpoints.
+3. Create a Snapshot and increment-type transfer configured to use the new endpoints.

 4. Activate the transfer.